Mhmdrza/intent-national/README.md

-# Propaganda and Cognitive Warfare Analysis Tool
+# Cognitive Warfare Analysis Tool

 This repository contains the Propaganda and Cognitive Warfare Analysis Tool designed to analyze and evaluate various propaganda techniques and cognitive warfare strategies.